FEUP-LDTS-2022/project-l05gr06/docs/DesignReport.md

 - Factory methods eliminate the need to bind application-specific classes into our code

-Therefore, we considered this to be the best pattern to implement new sub-menus easily, since they share a lot of features with each other.
+Therefore, we considered this to be the best pattern to create new shapes easily, and the best pattern to solve the problem described above.

 ------